Showing posts with label Roi-Et United. Show all posts

 Finally, we were on track and I expected the left turning down Thanon Ek Thaksin to be a simple enough ride to the university.
 The Skytrain was being developed along the route and we saw Lak Hok station ahead nearing readiness for the new service.
 All seemed good.

-After what seemed like ages and my driver still somehow finding the strength to smile we turned down a small soi and had to pay a man a toll to cross the khlong before we did a right and got onto Thanon Ek Thaksin.
+After what seemed like ages, and my driver still somehow finding the strength to smile, we turned down a small soi and had to pay a man a toll to cross the khlong before we turned right and got onto Thanon Ek Thaksin.

 My pilot was still unconvinced as we went down an interesting road with plenty of facilities for food, drink and relaxation.
 It had definitely been easier on my previous visit to the venue by taxi, which can be read about here.

-Going past the entrance to Muang Ake Golf Club we soon turned into the grounds of Rangsit University.
-I got out close to the small stadium and paid up.
+Going past the entrance to Muang Ake Golf Club, we soon turned into the grounds of Rangsit University.
+I alighted close to the small stadium and paid up.
 I think the driver was glad to be shot of me, even if he had taken a good fare.

 Immediately I became aware that my test of endurance was far from over.
 There was a distinct lack of footballers on the pitch, that I could see through the trees.
 Perhaps they were in the tunnel ready to come out for the match as it was nearing kick-off time?